texx00/sandypi/readme.md

 Todos:
 * [ ] Create logo
 * [ ] Connection management with the table / table settings
-* [ ] Create a setup script and a bash script to automatize the installation (i.e. install pip, venv, create venv, start the setup)
 * [ ] Run the server not on a production server
 * [ ] Upload of multiple files at once
-* [ ] Create preview of the gcode as an image when the file is loaded
+* [ ] Show the realtime gcode simulation with time estimate (on a live page?)
 * [ ] Possibility to modify the settings of the single file and save them in the gcode as comments?
 * [ ] Create a playlist for "cleanup" drawings with some defaults
+* [ ] Start the server automatically at device boot (create a script to activate/deactivate this function)